BananaArch/SolarPanelOptimization/README.md

 Solar power is one of the cheapest and fastest-growing energy sources in the world, offering a clean and sustainable alternative to fossil fuels.
 However, the efficiency of solar panels is highly dependent on their orientation relative to the sun.
 Fixed-position panels often miss out on optimal sunlight throughout the day, leading to energy losses.

 ## Project Description
+The goal of this project is to obtain the maximum energy production, balancing the aspect ratio as well as incidence angle to maximize energy return.

+*talk about equation and show plots here*

 ## Results